galaxyxtwo/cidLeaderboard/README.md

 # communityStats

 ## Overview
-CommunityStats is a simple tool to share IPFS analytics stats from [Leto](https://leto.gg/) with your community.
-Easily showcase activity data for NFTs, webpages, and more with a static, public stats page (in descending order by view count). commuinityStats displays analytics from systems using [Leto Analytics](https://leto.gg/).
+communityStats is a tool to share IPFS analytics from [Leto](https://leto.gg/) with your community.
+Easily showcase activity data for NFTs, webpages, and more with a static, public stats page (in descending order by view count) from [Leto Analytics](https://leto.gg/).

-Feel free to spice up this app with your own custom design and branding!
+Feel free to use this repo to make your own community stats page!

 <img width="1281" alt="Screenshot 2023-10-16 at 12 25 50 PM" src="https://github.com/galaxyxtwo/communityStats/assets/90220293/56b26e1d-c191-4416-b691-68f8c8e76d02">